bwplotka/my/web/content/posts/golang-memory-monitoring.md

 `go_memstats_alloc_bytes`.
 So don't be surprised seeing higher allocations spikes than `container_memory_working_set_bytes` itself for a short time as observed [here](https://github.com/google/cadvisor/issues/2242)

-### Conclusions

-Go 1.12.5 works well, but makes it a bit more difficult to monitor saturation, as any additional complex optimizations with the kernel.

-* If you depend on `container_memory_usage_bytes` switch to `container_memory_working_set_bytes` metric to closest possible experience.
-It's not perfect though.
-* Use `go_memstats_alloc_bytes` and others (e.g `go_memstats_.*_inuse_bytes`) to see actual allocations.
-Useful when profiling and optimizing your application memory.
-This helps to filter out the memory that is "cached".
-And it's the most accurate from the application perspective.
-* Avoid `Go 1.12.0-1.12.4` due to memory [allocation slowness bug](https://github.com/kubernetes/kubernetes/issues/75833#issuecomment-487830238)
-* Do not afraid to update Go runtime version in your application.
-But when you do:
-  * Read the changelog
-  * Change JUST the version (: Change single thing at the time to ensure that if there is something suspicious, you can immediately narrow to Go runtime upgrade.

-BTW you are new to the memory management and you would love to know even more details I would recommend reading the blog post of my friend [@povilasv: "Go memory management"](https://povilasv.me/go-memory-management/)

-### Extra experiment, what happens on memory pressure?
+### Bonus experiment; what happens on memory pressure?

 `container_memory_usage_bytes` went high during my test.
-Since no memory pressure was on the system it was almost to the limit of my container as defined by
+Since no memory pressure was on the system it was kept near the memory limit of my container as defined by

 ```go
 corev1.ResourceRequirements{